aa5pd/Quick-Access-Dashboard/README.md

 Click Add Node

-The Header line at the top is now editable.
-Enter what you wish to call this access page
+Both Header lines at the top are now editable.
+Enter what you want to call this access page.

 In the top entry line, enter you node number